cbadenes/r4r/README.md

 Be careful when naming variables, because if you use the same name in the query field as the variable returned in the sparql query an error will occur.

+## Sort Criteria

+The `sort` query param establishes the order of a solution sequence.

+It contains a field name and an order modifier (either `+` or `-`).
+Each ordering comparator is either ascending (indicated by the `+ modifier or by no modifier) or descending (indicated by the `-` modifier).

+Internally, R4R adds an ORDER BY clause to the sparql query with the closest property (by using the Levenhstein distance) to the one specified in the `sort` field.

+Now you can make requests like this: http://localhost:8080/movies?name=Games&sort=-name

 ## Query Path

 In order to recover the information of a specific resource it is enough to add the following files: